EV SSL certificate

 An EV SSL certificate is ideal for webshops, banks and websites where visitors must exchange personal information:

-- Green address bar for a maximum visibility of the SSL security.
+- Green address bar with company name for a maximum visibility of the SSL security.

 - Reliable appearance increases conversion rates.